 It is sometimes necessary to arrange the terrain and provide for a fairly large entrance gate to access the habitat with specialized transport in order to facilitate maintenance during major cleanups or when the construction of the habitat itself requires large items to be brought in.

 Whether to protect visitors from dangerous animals or vulnerable animals from visitors, it is absolutely essential that the selected type of layout prevents direct contact between animals and human beings.
 It is also necessary to find ways of dissuading some visitors from throwing objects or food into the habitats.

-For many years now, we have favoured the cohabitation of different animal species in order to give greater authenticity to our reconstitution of North American and, more recently, of Borealian habitats.
+For many years now, we have favoured the cohabitation of different animal species in order to give greater authenticity to our reconstitution of the habitats of the Borealie and the cold regions.
 This provides our visitors with some unique viewing opportunities, but also causes a certain number of problems.
 For example, we are obliged to provide protected areas for the smaller species or the less dominant ones.
 Without these areas, some animals would be harassed too often by the dominant species and could even find it difficult to access their food.

-When you are working on the design of a habitat for animals that spend a great part of their life in an aquatic environment, as do the polar bear, the otter and the seal, it is necessary to design a water treatment system adapted to the pool where they spend their time.
+When you are working on the design of a habitat for animals that spend a great part of their life in an aquatic environment, as do the polar bear or the otter, it is necessary to design a water treatment system adapted to the pool where they spend their time.
 This requires an appropriate awareness of the behaviour and physiology of each species involved and an adaptation of the purification system to the needs of each situation.

-For example, we need to take into consideration the fact that seals defecate almost exclusively in water and that polar bears, during the moulting period, shed a significant amount of fur in the pool itself.
+For example, we need to take into consideration the fact that polar bears, during the moulting period, shed a significant amount of fur in the pool itself.
 Likewise, before deciding whether to keep certain types of fish and marine mammals, one has to take into account the need to install a sophisticated and very expensive system to provide salt water for their pool.